 Honors & Awards

-Ms. Jacobs was recently recognized in the 2014 edition of Benchmark Litigation: Top 250 Women in Litigation - Illinois, in addition to U.S. News & World Report and Best Lawyers® 2014 for her arbitration, commercial litigation, and mediation practices.
+Ms. Jacobs was recently recognized in the 2014 and 2015 editions of Benchmark Litigation: Top 250 Women in Litigation - Illinois, in addition to U.S. News & World Report and Best Lawyers® 2014 for her arbitration, commercial litigation, and mediation practices.
 In 2010, the judges of the United States District Court of the Northern District of Illinois presented Ms. Jacobs with the Award for Excellence in Pro Bono Service.
 Ms. Jacobs was listed in the 2012 edition of The Best Lawyers in America for her work in arbitration and mediation and the 2015 edition for arbitration, mediation, and commercial litigation.
 Ms. Jacobs was ranked in Chambers USA 2012, 2013, and 2014 as one of Illinois’ top lawyers in general commercial litigation practice.
 Ms. Jacobs was included as an Illinois Litigation Star in the 2013 edition of Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys.

 Ms. Jacobs’ publications include “Q&A With Mayer Brown’s Caryn Jacobs,” Law 360, June 24, 2009.
 She recently contributed chapters on Section 10(b) pleading, CAFA, and SLUSA in PLI’s Credit Market and Subprime Distress; on privileges in PLI’s Securities Investigations: Internal, Civil, and Criminal; and on opposing class certification in ALI-ABA’s Accountant’s Liability.
 She also speaks and writes on such diverse subjects as class certification issues, attorney-client privilege and work product, ethics, settlement strategy, securities litigation, federal procedure, and accounting and auditing, most recently speaking at the ALI-ABA’s seminars on “Accountants’ Liability” for each of 2010, 2011, and 2012.